-- 16.5.1.1 All volunteers in roles that require a first aid certificate (see the Teams Table (16.11.1)) must complete this within one year of the role start date. - 16.5.1.2 All volunteers must re-validate their first aid certificate every three years whilst in a role that the Teams Table (16.11.1) shows that first aid is required.
+All volunteers in roles that require a first aid certificate (see the Teams Table (16.11.1)) must complete the certification within one year of the role start date.

+All volunteers must revalidate their first aid certificate every three years whilst holding a role for which the Teams Table (16.11.1) shows that a first aid certificate is required.

-16.5.2 Safe Scouting learning
+16.5.2 Safety and Safeguarding learning

-16.5.2.1 All volunteers must complete both the Safeguarding and the Safety learning every three years if the Teams Table (16.11.1) shows that 'the learning everyone needs' is required for their current role.
+All volunteers must complete each of the Safeguarding and the Safety learning every three years if the Teams Table (16.11.1) shows that 'the learning everyone needs' is required for their current role.